freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 When a knot splits a segment, the new segment receives an independent copy of the original layout.
 Removing a knot removes the corresponding segment layout while preserving its neighbors.

+## Keep Wires Continuous Between Segments

+The inspector displays a **Connection** panel between every neighboring pair of segment layouts.
+A closed spline also displays a connection from its last segment back to its first segment.

+Each matching wire index has its own row and is **Continuous** by default.
+Clear **Continuous** when that wire should intentionally stop, restart, or jump at the knot.
+Only indices present on both segments are listed.
+A continuous wire does not end and restart when its position or diameter differs between the two layouts; its rendered tube, Scene view centerline, and ball-channel collider blend through the adjoining segments instead.
+The rendered path also shares one tangent across the knot, preventing a crease when one layout uses an extreme offset.

+Each continuous wire has its own **Weight**.
+The weight chooses that wire's shared cross-section at the knot:

+- **0** places the junction entirely at the first segment's wire position.
+The next segment performs the full transition.
+- **0.5** places the junction halfway between both segment positions.
+Both segments perform half of the transition.
+- **1** places the junction entirely at the next segment's wire position.
+The first segment performs the full transition.

+The **Transition Curve** controls the interpolation shape across both adjoining spline segments.
+Its horizontal axis runs from the outer end of a segment toward the shared knot and its vertical axis is the amount of the transition applied.
+The default linear curve moves the wire at a constant rate; reshape it to ease the wire into or out of the new position.
+Curve endpoints are always treated as 0 and 1 so both generated wire tubes and collider profiles remain joined at the knot.

 ## Default Rail Positions

 New Wire Rail components start with four rails.
 The recommended layouts use an 8 VPX-unit reference wire diameter and are arranged around a 50 VPX-unit ball.